efabless/openlane2/docs/source/usage/using_macros.md

 * {term}`Yosys` JSON Header (`.json`): Optional
   * A JSON netlist produced by Yosys that provides the Powered Netlist in a Python-parseable format.
-  * currently, it is unused by the flow as far as macros are concerned, but it may be used in the future.

 ## In OpenLane Configurations